gaambo/deployer-wordpress/README.md

 Installing PHP/composer vendors/dependencies is done on the server.
 The `mu-plugin:vendors` task is therefore hooked into _after_ `deploy:push_code`.

 ## Changelog

+### v3.0.0

+- Did a large refactor of paths (release_path, current_path, document_root)
+- Provide two [recipes](#recipes) (base and advanced) and examples for both
+- v2.0.0 did not work with symlink deployments, this now works again (see #8)
+- Updated from Deployer 7.2 to 7.3

+**Upgrading:**
+  - If you haven't upgraded to v2.0.0 yet, it's best to upgrade to 3.0.0 directly
+  - Have a look at the example files.
+Your deploy.php will get much smaller and require less configuration.
+  - Also the new version is more smiliar to PHPDeployers default common recipe.

 ### v2.0.0